CNG and Hydrogen Cylinders: Types, Generations, and Applications

 Differences Between the Cylinder Types

-• Cost: Cost increases as you move through the cylinder types.
-Type 1 cylinders are the least expensive, while Type 4 cylinders cost the most due to high-tech materials like carbon fiber and non-metallic liners.
-However, using fiberglass can help lower the cost.
+- Cost: Cost increases as you move through the cylinder types.
+Type 1 cylinders are the least expensive, while Type 4 cylinders cost the most due to high-tech materials like carbon fibre and non-metallic liners.
+However, using fibreglass can help lower the cost.

 How to Choose the Right Gas Cylinder